 Antiqua or Fraktur?
 By 1900, German printers increasingly wanted both—and something new as well.
-Inspired by British Arts & Crafts efforts, type producers such as the über-creative Klingspor foundry closed-out the art nouveau era by bringing new hybrids onto the market.
-Seeking out new artists to design these, and reinvigorate the tradition-heavy blackletter motif, they came across Rudolf Koch.
+Inspired by British Arts & Crafts efforts, type producers like the Gebr.
+Klingspor foundry closed-out the art nouveau era by bringing new hybrid typefaces onto the market, like the Eckmann-Schrift and the Behrens-Schrift.
+Seeking out new artists to design these, as well as to reinvigorate the tradition-heavy blackletter motif, they came across Rudolf Koch.

-The above comes from a Klingspor specimen book for the Deutsche Schrift showing a heavier weight, fette deutsche Schrift.
+Above, a scan from a Gebr.
+Klingspor type specimen brochure for the Deutsche Schrift, showing a heavier weight, the fette deutsche Schrift.

-Page from a Klingspor specimen book for the Deutsche Schrift showing a rare blackletter italic, the deutsche Schrägschrift.
+Another scan from a Klingspor specimen brochure for the Deutsche Schrift, showing a rare blackletter italic: the deutsche Schrägschrift.

 By revisiting Fraktur’s origins in early Textura and Schwabacher printing, and by combining these styles with his own unique calligraphic hand, Koch developed his first release, the Deutsche Schrift (the “German” type).
 The face met with such critical and commercial success that it would be regarded as the profoundest revolution in blackletter typography since the 1790s.
 Over the next three decades, the Deutsche Schrift family expanded to include over 15 different styles, storming the German book and advertising markets.
 Including features and alternates not yet found in today’s most up-to-date OpenType fonts, Koch’s convention-challenging design offered the unexpected, even including blackletter “italics.”
 All in all, the Deutsche Schrift may be seen as Koch’s largest and most creative typeface family.

-Page from a Klingspor specimen book for the Deutsche Schrift showing decorative capitals.
+Scan from a Klingspor specimen brochure for the Deutsche Schrift, showing decorative capitals.

-Page from a Klingspor specimen book with a sample text set in the Deutsche Schrift.
+Scan from a Klingspor specimen brochure with a sample text set in the Deutsche Schrift.

-Scan of Klingspor specimen book page for the Deutsche Schrift.
+Scan of Klingspor specimen brochure for the Deutsche Schrift.

-A previous reader tried his hand right here in the book!
+A previous reader tried his hand right here on the page!

-Scan of a decorative spread from the Klingspor specimen book page for the Deutsche Schrift.
+Scan of a decorative spread from the Klingspor specimen brochure for the Deutsche Schrift.